Venrique/KTT-Technical-Evaluation/README.md

 There are a couple of problems related to the underlying API the website uses to gather all the information.

-1. Confirmed cases could throw an error when accesed.
+1. Confirmed cases could throw an error when accessed.
 This is because the route /cases from the API where the data is fetched, seems to stop working randomly.
 This may be because the API has a limited amounts of calls each day but I am not really sure.
 If it does not work check again in a couple of hours.

 2. Because /cases does not work all the time, I decided to get the number of deaths from /history?status=deaths.
 This is more a workaround rather than an issue.